Individual Plans are based upon an individual yield loss and, in some plans, a decline in price, due to a wide range of perils.

 Protect yourself against individual yield loss based on your individual APH.
 You can receive protection against many natural disasters, such as drought, frost, wind, and flood.
 APH differs from Yield Protection in that the RMA sets the price elections.

 Actual Revenue History (ARH)

 Insure against losses due to low yields, low prices, or a combination of both, based on your individual ARH.
-Only cherries, oranges, and strawberries are eligible for ARH.
+Only cherries and oranges are eligible for ARH.